Tyler799/Morrowind-2020/Morrowind_2019.md

 * [Script Improvements](http://www.nexusmods.com/morrowind/mods/43828/) - Edits over 200 scripts, with a focus on reducing the chances of encountering quest-breaking errors.
 * [Texture Fix 2.0](http://mw.modhistory.com/download-90-10353) - Repairs landscape seams
 * [Texture Fix Extended](https://www.nexusmods.com/morrowind/mods/46018)
 * [Texture Fix - Bloodmoon 1.1](http://mw.modhistory.com/download-90-10388) - Repairs landscape seams on Solstheim.
-However, you might be interested in Wollibeebee's [Solstheim overhaul mod](http://www.nexusmods.com/morrowind/mods/42979/?).
-Wolli's Tomb of the Snow Prince includes a landscape overhaul that negates this mod.
-If it's your first time playing, I would use this instead of TOTSP.
+(You'll need to disable this mod if you choose to install Solstheim - Tomb of the Snow Prince later in this guide)
 * [Delayed Dark Brotherhood Attack Add-On 2.0](http://mw.modhistory.com/download-90-7300)- Delays the Tribunal main quest from staring until a reasonable time.
 * [Bloated Caves](http://www.nexusmods.com/morrowind/mods/43141/) - Adds bloatspores (a plant) to Morrowind.
 Bloatspores were included in the game files but not placed in the world.